 Sarah Procario began working with the Michigan bleeding disorders community in 2014 as a camp counselor at Camp Bold Eagle.
 Her experience at camp inspired her to take a more active role in the bleeding disorders community.
 Sarah has been working at the foundation since 2016.
-She is responsible for monitoring and responding to policy and access issues that may impact bleeding disorder patients’ health care.
+She is responsible for monitoring and responding to access issues that may impact bleeding disorder patients’ health care.
 She also works to increase HFM’s political and personal advocacy activities and supports communications efforts.
 Sarah graduated from the University of Pittsburgh in 2014 with a bachelor’s degree in Political Science and a certificate in West European Studies.
 Sarah is the sister of an individual with a bleeding disorder.

 Shari Luckey, MA